aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <pre><code>public fun mint_token(account: &amp;signer, token_data_id: token::TokenDataId, amount: u64): token::TokenId<br/></code></pre>

-The creator of the TokenDataId is signer.
-The token_data_id should exist in the creator's collections..
-The sum of supply and the amount of mint Token is less than maximum.
+The creator of the TokenDataId is signer.<br/> The token_data_id should exist in the creator&apos;s collections..<br/> The sum of supply and the amount of mint Token is less than maximum.

 <pre><code>pragma verify &#61; false;<br/></code></pre>